vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-03-locking-down-web-app-to-functions-communications-using-subnets.md

 Now how can it access *function b*?  *function b* lets only compute from the default subnet accessing it.

 Let's look at the Networking configuration of *function a*.
-This time, let's select the *VNET Integration* configuration.
+This time let's select the *VNET Integration* configuration.

 ![VNET Integration](/assets/posts/2020/1/locking-down-web-app-to-functions-communications-using-subnets/vnet-integration.png)